Metrics

 Exceptions caught in the run loop

-Plus the per-robot publish counters that come from the SDK:
+Plus the canonical upstream-HTTP family (recorded whenever you call the helpers in inorbit_connector.metrics.http) and the per-robot publish counters that come from the SDK:

 Metric